|

 difference of belief and not a matter of preference. |

-A. In other words, a moral dispute would involve a factual
+A. On this hypothesis, a moral dispute would involve a factual

 disagreement (or a disagreement in belief) where one or the other or